RoboticExplorationLab/roboticexplorationlab.github.io/join.md

 title: Joining
 ---

-## Postdocs

-We invite applications for a postdoctoral position in motion planning and control.
-Ideal candidates will have a strong research track record in robotics, aerospace engineering, optimization, and/or control and be motivated to lead a research effort that involves developing new algorithms and evaluating them both in simulation and on physical hardware.

-A PhD in Aerospace Engineering, Mechanical Engineering, Electrical Engineering, Computer Science, or a related field is required.
-Candidates will be expected to carry out a creative and independent research agenda, publish scholarly papers, and take on a mentorship role for undergraduate and graduate students at Stanford.

-Applications should contain a CV, a cover letter describing research interests and goals, a complete list of publications, copies of up to three relevant scientific papers, and the names and contact information of three references (expected to provide letters of recommendation).
-Applications should be compiled into a single PDF and emailed to Zac Manchester (zacmanchester at stanford.edu) with the subject line "Postdoc Application".

-## Stanford Students
+## Stanford Graduate Students

 If you have been admitted to Stanford and are interested in joining our lab, send Zac an email with your CV/resume and a short description of your background and interests.

+## Stanford Undergraduate Students

+We often have opportunities for Stanford undergraduates to get involved in our research.
+If you're interested in robots, spacecraft, and control systems, send Zac an email.

+## Visiting Student Researchers

+I do not currently have funding to support non-Stanford students.
+If you have a fellowship and bring your own funding, please be aware of [Stanford's fees for visiting student researchers (VSOs)](https://registrar.stanford.edu/staff/visiting-student-researchers/fees-visiting-student-researchers).

+## High School Interns

+We are only able to work with high school students through [Stanford's RISE program](https://oso.stanford.edu/programs/39-rise-summer-internship-program).